d2phap/ExifGlass/README.md

 ## Configure ExifGlass
 If you want to configure ExifGlass to work with your system, follow these steps:
 1. Download [ExifTool by Phil Harvey](https://exiftool.org).
 You can also use the [ExifTool Windows Installer](https://oliverbetz.de/pages/Artikel/ExifTool-for-Windows#toc-3) if you prefer, which will automatically register the executable file of ExifTool on your system.
 ExifGlass can detect it automatically.
-2. If you downloaded the ZIP file, extract its contents into a folder.
+2. If you downloaded the ZIP file, extract its contents into a folder, rename `exiftool(-k).exe` to `exiftool.exe`.
 3. Open ExifGlass Settings (press <kbd>Ctrl+,</kbd>) and go to "Executable path".
-Locate the `exiftool(-k).exe` file that you extracted in step 2.
+Locate the `exiftool.exe` file that you extracted in step 2.

 ## Integrate ExifGlass into [ImageGlass 9](https://imageglass.org)
-Follow these steps to add ExifGlass as an external tool to **ImageGlass 9 beta 4**:
+Follow these steps to add ExifGlass as an external tool to **ImageGlass 9 beta 5**:
 1. Open `igconfig.json` file with a text editor such as NotePad or VS Code.
 2. Ensure that ImageGlass app is not running.
 3. In the `Tools` section of the `igconfig.json` file, add the following code: